conda-incubator/conda-store/docs/contributing.md

 Once we have collected the role mappings that a given user has we then map `roles` to sets of permissions.
-Currently there are only a few permissions but Conda-Store is capable of adapting in the future.
+Currently there are only a few permissions but conda-store is capable of adapting in the future.

 ```python
 class Permissions(enum.Enum):